Top

 What Is the Difference Between Domestic Battery & Corporal Injury to a Spouse or Cohabitant?

-A domestic battery consists of willfully touching the alleged victim and using force or violence.
-You can be charged with this even if the contact did not cause pain or injury.
-It is charged as a misdemeanor carrying penalties of up to a year in jail and/or a fine of up to $2,000.
+Domestic battery involves willfully touching the alleged victim in a harmful or offensive way.
+The state can file charges even if the contact did not cause pain or injury.
+It is considered a misdemeanor that carries penalties of up to a year in jail and/or a fine of up to $2,000.

-Corporal injury to a spouse or cohabitant is a more serious charge because it results in physical injury.
-It may be charged as either a misdemeanor or a felony.
-Felony charges for this crime carry penalties of two, three, or four years of prison time and fines of up to $6,000.
-Penalties can be made harsher if you inflicted “great bodily harm” on the victim.
+Corporal injury to a spouse or cohabitant is a more serious charge because it involves actual physical injury.
+Prosecutors can file it as a misdemeanor or felony.
+Felony charges carry potential penalties of two, three, or four years in prison with fines up to $6,000.
+Penalties increase if you inflict “great bodily harm” on the alleged victim.

-Additional penalties in domestic violence cases can include mandatory participation in a batterer’s program, removal of your gun rights, and restitution to the victim for any related expenses.
+Additional penalties in domestic violence cases can include court-ordered participation in a batterer’s program, loss of gun rights, and paying restitution to the victim for any related expenses.

 What Is a Domestic Violence Restraining Order?